mhmtsrfglu/AWS-Serverless-Example/README.md

 #### - S3
 #### - DynamoDB

 Change your credientals in src/config.js file and start to use it.
+(Servis kriterlerinizi src/config.js içinde değiştirerek kullanabilirsiniz.)

 ## Available Scripts